guilhermejccavalcanti/s3m/README.md

 To run theses tests, you will need the shunit2 framework installed:

 * On Mac:
-1.Install the homebrew packet manager
+1. Install the homebrew packet manager
 2. Run the command  `brew install shunit2 `

 * On Linux: